gokulkrishh/how-it-works/src/pages/javascript/eventEmitter/index.md

 In this post, we understood how an event emitter works and what could be its implementation.
 Event emitter is helpful in creating event-based javascript applications.

-Thanks for reading it to the end 🥶.

 On a personal note: COVID-19 is spreading rapidly to many countries, please stay home and stay safe and avoid going in groups.
 These are challenging times, but if we work together we can get through this together too.

 My next post is about `redux`.
-How it works and what could be its implementation.
 See ya next week.

+Thanks for reading it to the end 🥶.